dojo/docs/dijit/InlineEditBox.rst

       The editor's size will initially match the size of the (original) text, but will expand/contract as you type.
     </div>

+Note that it was created with autoSave=false to make save/cancel buttons appear.
+Otherwise, the return key will end the edit, which is not appropriate for a multi-line edit.

 Markup
 ------